From our private database of 37,200+ case briefs...

 Facts

-Campbell Soup Company (Campbell) (plaintiff) contracted with George B. Wentz and Harry T. Wentz (Wentz) (defendants) to purchase all of the Chantenay red-cored carrots that they grew on their farm during the 1947 growing season.
-The contract was a pre-printed contract drafted by Campbell; it provided, among other things, strict conformity guidelines for the carrots, determinable at Campbell's discretion, as well as liquidated damages in the event of a grower's breach.
-Further, the agreement provided that if Campbell's was excused from buying the carrots, the grower could not sell the carrots elsewhere in the market without Campbell's approval.
-In the agreement, Campbell agreed to purchase the carrots from Wentz at prices ranging from $23 to $30 per ton, depending on when the carrots were to be delivered.
-Campbell used Chantenay, a specialty carrot, in the majority of its soups because of its bright color and its texture, as well as to maintain a uniform appearance in its soups that contain diced carrots.
-Campbell furnished the seeds for Chantenay carrots to growers that it contracted with to grow the carrots.
-During the 1947 season, Chantenay carrots were extremely difficult to obtain, and prices climbed dramatically.
-Wentz refused to deliver the carrots to Campbell at the contract price and instead sold the carrots to a neighboring farmer, who resold the carrots at market price.
+Campbell Soup Company (Campbell) (plaintiff) contracted with George B. Wentz and Harry T. Wentz (the Wentzes) (defendants) to purchase all of the Chantenay red-cored carrots the Wentzes grew on 15 acres during the 1947 growing season.
+The contract was a preprinted contract drafted by Campbell; it provided, among other things, strict conformity guidelines for the carrots, determinable at Campbell’s discretion, as well as liquidated damages in the event of a grower’s breach.
+Further, the agreement provided that if Campbell was excused from buying the carrots, the grower could not sell the carrots elsewhere in the market without Campbell’s approval.
+In the agreement, Campbell agreed to purchase the carrots from the Wentzes at prices ranging from $23 to $30 per ton.
+Campbell used Chantenay carrots in most of its soups because of the carrots’ unique color and texture.
+Doing so allowed Campbell to maintain a uniform appearance in its soups.
+Campbell furnished the seeds for Chantenay carrots to its growers.
+During the 1947 season, Chantenay carrots became extremely difficult to obtain, and market prices climbed dramatically to over $90 a ton.
+At the end of the growing season, the Wentzes refused to deliver the carrots to Campbell at the contract price.
+In an attempt to get around the contract’s restrictions, the Wentzes sold the carrots to a neighboring farmer (defendant), who resold the carrots on the open market.
 Half of the carrots sold by the neighboring farmer were purchased by Campbell.
-Campbell stopped purchasing the carrots because it suspected it was purchasing the same carrots it had contracted to purchase from Wentz.
-Campbell brought an action for breach of contract against Wentz, seeking an injunction against further sale of the carrots to other purchasers and specific performance of the contract.
-The trial court found that the carrots were not unique goods and denied equitable relief.
+Campbell stopped purchasing the carrots because it suspected it was purchasing the same carrots it had contracted to purchase from the Wentzes.
+Campbell filed suit against the Wentzes and the neighboring farmer, seeking an injunction prohibiting the sale of the contracted-for carrots to others and an order requiring specific performance of the contract by the Wentzes.
+The district court found that the carrots were not unique goods and that equitable relief was therefore inappropriate.
 Campbell appealed.

 Rule of Law